 Secretary-Treasurer of the CCTID and Clermont County Engineer

-Mr. Becker represents the 65th House District of Ohio, and is a non-voting member of the CCTID
+Mr. Bird represents the 66th House District of Ohio, and is a non-voting member of the CCTID